prathamesh-sonpatki/golang-challenge/_posts/2015-02-01-Golang-Challenge-FAQ.md

 **What is the Golang Programming Challenge for Newbies ?**

-The Golang Challenge is a monthly programming challenge for Go Programming Newbies.
-A new Golang Challenge will be posted on the Golang Challenge blog on the first of the month starting March 2015.
-The contest is open to individuals only and you are invited to post your queries / doubts as comments to the respective blog post.
-On the 15th of that month, all the solutions will be thrown open for everyone to see, comment upon and cast your vote.
-On the 1st of the next month, the cycle begins again.
-The Go working solution(s) should be clear-cut, follow Go conventions and still be easy to understand.
+* The Golang Challenge is a monthly programming challenge for Go Programming Newbies.
+* A new Golang Challenge will be posted on the Golang Challenge blog on the first of the month starting March 2015.
+* The challenge is open to individuals only.
+You are invited to email your queries / doubts to satish [at] joshsoftware.com
+* On the 16th of that month, all the solutions will be thrown open for everyone to see, comment upon and cast your vote.
+* The Go working solution(s) should be clear-cut, follow Go conventions and still be easy to understand.
+* On the 1st of the next month, the cycle begins again.

 **How does the Golang Challenge benefit you ?**